watermarkhu/watermarkhu.github.io/_posts/2020-09-16-strava-mapper.md

 ## Plotting on top of an interactive Google Maps window

 Finally, we plot interactively on Google Maps via [gmaps](https://pypi.org/project/gmaps/).
 The documentation is provided [here](https://jupyter-gmaps.readthedocs.io/en/latest/).
-As mentioned earlier, you'll need a Google Cloud Platform account and a Google Maps API key.
+As mentioned ealier, you'll need a Google Cloud Platform account and a Google Maps API key.
 How to acquire this key for yourself can be found in the documentation of gmaps.
 We configure our `PlotApp` such that any column in the dataframe can be enabled as a selectable category in the interactive window.
 See `plotter.py` for more details

 ```python
 api_key = "AI....."